kloki/imgen/README.md

 # imgen

-A cli wrapper around OpenAI imgage generation that works for me.
+A cli wrapper around OpenAI image generation that works for me.
 Give multiple prompts and request them concurrently.

 Install